Vinyl cutter: How it works

-A vinyl cutter is a type of computer-controlled machine.
-Small vinyl cutters look like a desktop printer.
-Like a printer controls a nozzle, the computer controls the movement of a sharp blade over the surface of the material.
+A vinyl cutter is a type of computer-controlled machine tool.
+The computer controls the movement of a sharp blade over the surface of the material as it would the nozzles of an ink-jet printer.
 This blade is used to cut out shapes and letters from sheets of thin self-adhesive plastic (vinyl).
 The vinyl can then be stuck to a variety of surfaces depending on the adhesive and type of material.

 To cut out a design, a vector-based image must be created using vector drawing software.
 Some vinyl cutters are marketed to small in-home businesses and require download and use of a proprietary editing software.
 The design is then sent to the cutter where it cuts along the vector paths laid out in the design.
-The cutter is capable of moving the blade on an X and Y axis over the material, cutting it into any shape imaginable.
-Since the vinyl material comes in long rolls, projects with significant length like banners or billboards can be easily cut as well.
+The cutter is capable of moving the blade on an X and Y axis over the material, cutting it into the required shapes.
+The vinyl material comes in long rolls allowing projects with significant length like banners or billboards to be easily cut.

-The one major limitation with vinyl cutters is that they can only cut shapes from solid colours of vinyl, paper, card or thin plastic sheets such as Mylar plastic.
+A major limitation with vinyl cutters is that they can only cut shapes from solid colours of vinyl, paper, card or thin plastic sheets such as Mylar.
 The type and thickness of material will vary for each cutter and how much downforce the cutter is capable of.
 If the material has no backing, a backing sheet, material or cutting mat and a temporary adhesive are needed to allow the cutter to cut through the material.

 A design with multiple colours must have each colour cut separately and then layered on top of each other as it is applied to the substrate.
 This is a process that is often applied in stencil art.
-Also, since the shapes are cut out of solid colours, photographs and gradients cannot be reproduced with a stand alone cutter.
+Also, since the shapes are cut out of solid colours, photographs and gradients cannot be reproduced with a stand-alone cutter.

-Design Creation
+Design creation

+Designs are created using vector-based software like Adobe Illustrator, FlexiSign, EasyCutPro, or other software.
+Vector artwork is either drawn with lines, shapes and text or images are vectorized thus create vector shapes.
+Most cutters (also called plotters) require special software to load/edit the artwork and communicate with the cutter.

-Computer designed images are loaded onto the vinyl cutter via a wired connection or over a wireless protocol, such as Wi-Fi or Bluetooth.
+Computer designed images are loaded onto the vinyl cutter via a wired connection or over a wireless protocol.
 Then the vinyl is loaded into the machine where it is automatically fed through and cut to follow the set design.
 The vinyl can be placed on an adhesive mat to stabilize the vinyl when cutting smaller designs.